jelix/jelix/UPGRADE-TO-1.6.md

 Here are instructions to migrate an Jelix 1.5.* application to this version

-WARNING: the composer support is a work in progress.
-The jelix/jelix package does not exist yet.
-Following instructions are for later.

 - Install Composer http://getcomposer.org
 - Create a composer.json file into your application directory.
   If you already have a such file in your project, add the package "jelix/jelix"